 - We are committed to improving care for veterans and we are hospice partners with We Honor Veterans program.

-- The education and specialized training of our team members surpasses all industry requirements.
+- The education and specialized training of our team members surpass all industry requirements.

 - Minnesota Hospice invests in our communities through extensive educational programs.